dolph/CognitiveIoT/README.md

 # Overview

 This repository contains samples for a fast-track deployment of the Edge part of an IoT system based on NodeRED.

-It is part of an overall tutorial which can be found [HERE](https://ibm.biz/CognitiveIoT).
+This was originally part of a larger tutorial which can be found [HERE](https://ibm.biz/CognitiveIoT).
 This repository is used in the fast-track recipe which can be found [HERE](https://developer.ibm.com/recipes/tutorials/realtime-anomaly-detection-on-the-iot-edge-using-nodered-and-moving-zscore/).
-Those are the steps:
+These are the steps:

-* Deploying NodeRED to the cloud
+* Deploy NodeRED + AnomalyDetector app to the cloud
-* Starting the test data generator
+* Configure Watson IoT Componenets
-* Stream data into a NoSQL database
+* Stream data into Watson IoT Platform
-* Analyze it using ApacheSparkSQL
-* Update the model on the Edge
-* Finally, implement an Edge based Anomaly Detector using moving zscore
+* Analyze Edge-based Anomaly Detector using moving zscore in NodeRED Dashboard

 # Installation/Deployment Steps

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/rattboi/CognitiveIoT.git)

 Follow the fast-track recipe instructions [HERE](https://developer.ibm.com/recipes/tutorials/realtime-anomaly-detection-on-the-iot-edge-using-nodered-and-moving-zscore/) first, using the above "Deploy to Bluemix" button to automate a majority of the deployment.
-Afterward, you need to wire up the Watson IoT platform to your simulated device.
+Afterward, you need to wire up the Watson IoT Platform to your simulated device.

 ## Setting up Watson IoT Components